 What’s Next for Play-to-Earn Games?

-Eventually, the vision for GameFi is that it will be like the Matrix, or Ernest Cline’s novel Ready Player One.
-Through virtual avatars, gamers will be able to traverse the vast, infinite world of the metaverse, seamlessly moving through various virtual worlds.
+Eventually, the vision for GameFi is that, through virtual avatars, gamers will be able to traverse the vast, infinite world of the metaverse, seamlessly moving through various virtual worlds.
 One moment they can be in a medieval pub, the next a rocketship in deep space.
 And all the while they can socialize, earn crypto and buy and sell NFTs in the form of costumes, weapons and other items.

 The space hasn’t reached this scale yet, but Vorobyeva doesn’t think this reality is that far off.
 “When someone figures it out, that effectively will bring us straight to the metaverse,” she said.
 “Not only alternative reality, but basically interconnectivity between all virtual ecosystems.”